I have a lot of respect for the men and women in our armed services.

 There are several large note investing firms out there, including several who write regularly here on the BiggerPockets Blog.
 Be sure to do your due diligence on any company before handing over your hard-earned money.
 Ask for referrals and get all your questions answered openly and honestly.

 For more information on investing in notes, check out these two podcast episodes where we’ve discussed notes thoroughly:

 - BP Podcast 017 – Finding Mentors, Facing Retirement, and Note Investing with Jeff Brown

 - BP Podcast 028: Note Investing and Raising Private Money with Dave Van Horn

-If you are serving in the military, it is my hope that this post has served you in some small fashion and has given you a starting place to start investing in real estate while stationed overseas or at home.
-As I mentioned above, I encourage you to ask any questions you want – either here or in the Forums – and we’ll do our best to help you out and get you on your way to a positive real estate investing experience.
+If you are serving in the military, it is my hope that this post has served you in some small fashion and has given you a starting place to begin investing in real estate while stationed overseas or at home.
+As I mentioned above, I encourage you to ask any questions you want, either here or in the Forums.
+And we’ll do our best to help you out and get you on your way to a positive real estate investing experience.